echumley/FOSS-SIEM-Stack/README.md

 ## SIEM & SOAR

-The SIEM and SOAR of choice for this project are Wazuh and TheHive due to their opn-source model, continued support from developers and the community, rich feature-sets, and interoperability with other security-related services.
+The SIEM and SOAR of choice for this project are Wazuh and TheHive due to their open-source model, continued support from developers and the community, rich feature-sets, and interoperability with other security-related services.
 Wazuh aggregates and correlates security logs from Fail2Ban, Crowdsec, and the Wazuh agent installed on the hosts.
 After logs are aggregated and correlated, Wazuh will alert an analyst a threat or attack is detected.
 Wazuh has some built-in features for automatically remediating basic security issues, but TheHive will do more in-depth remediation when a complex interference is required.

 Wazuh and TheHive work together to create a comprehensive security operations workflow, combining threat detection, analysis, and incident response.
 Here’s how they integrate and complement each other: